CoolProp/CoolProp/Web/coolprop/wrappers/Java/index.rst

 Pre-compiled Binaries
 =====================
-Pre-compiled binaries can be downloaded from :sfdownloads:`Java`, which come from the continuous development buildbot server at :ref:`http://www.coolprop.dreamhosters.com:8010/binaries`.
+Pre-compiled binaries can be downloaded from :sfdownloads:`Java`, which come from  :bbbinaries:`the continuous development buildbot server <Java>`.

 When the binaries are found, java should by executed () with